mosesw17/Google-IT-Support-Labs/README.md

 1. Click on a module folder (e.g., `01_Intro_to_IT/`) to view its **overview, notes, and examples**.
 2. Follow the modules in order to see the progression of my learning journey.
-3. Each module contains a README.md for the overview and notes.md/binary_examples.md for detailed exercises.
+3. Each module contains a README.md for the overview and supporting files for detailed exercises.

+.